gazoy/garethoyston.github.io/content/publication/challenges/index.md

 ---
-title: 'The challenges of online education'
+title: 'The Challenges of Online Education'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here